 The Atmosphere Inside Oga’s Cantina at Disney World

 A dimly lit tavern with background music played by aliens … does this sound familiar?
 In many ways, Oga’s Cantina shares a similar vibe with the Mos Eisley Cantina from the 1977 "Star Wars" film.
 It’s an enclosed space with low lighting and high activity.

 If you need to check-in for a reservation, be sure to arrive no earlier than 15 minutes before your scheduled time.
 Meet with the cast member at the end of the queue.
 Prepare to show your reservation confirmation email, photo ID and credit card that you used when booking.
 Guests will be admitted as soon as space that accommodates their party size becomes available.

-Speaking of R3X (or Rex), you may have already seen him around Disney's Hollywood Studios.
+Enjoy some intergalactic tunes from R3X (or Rex), who you may have already seen around Disney's Hollywood Studios.
 He is the same pilot droid from Star Tours: The Adventures Continue.
 At some point, he crash-landed onto Batuu and was reprogrammed into a DJ by Mubo, who runs the Droid Depot.
 Mubo gave Rex to Oga Garra to pay off a debt, so now he's spinning funky tunes at the cantina.
 Even the bartenders will cheer and chant along with the music (you know, just like bars here on Earth!).

 Oga’s Cantina Menu

 It’s finally the moment you’ve been waiting for … let’s talk about the food and drinks!